Burkhard Gotthelf Struve: Life

 At home there was further discussion about the direction of his future career.
 Early in 1691 he moved to Halle where he worked in a law firm, but the work did not suit him and he returned home at Easter.
-Meanwhile, his elder brother was building career at The Hague as a Chemist and Alchemist, working for wealthy individuals, and invited Burkhard to join him as an assistant.
+Meanwhile, his elder brother was building a career at The Hague as a Chemist and Alchemist, working for wealthy individuals, and invited Burkhard to join him as an assistant.
 In The Hague he was able to buy a number of rare books, but then he fell seriously ill and had to leave his brother and return home to Jena.
 The search for a career resumed, punctuated by bouts of serious illness and, in 1692, the death of his father.
 His alchemist brother found himself in trouble, accused of dishonesty and imprisoned.
-Struve was obliged to sell his by now valuable book collection and sacrifice his paternal inheritance in order to ensure his elder brother's freedom.
+Struve was obliged to sell his by-now valuable book collection and sacrifice his paternal inheritance in order to ensure his elder brother's freedom.

 In 1697 Struve accepted a post as University Librarian at Jena, for an annual salary of 44 Gulden.
 He quickly irritated the university teaching staff with his habit of delivering private lectures on German History: these were popular with students.
 In 1702 he received his doctorate, and the same year the university gave him a teaching certificate.
 In 1704 he was appointed a professor of history at the University of Jena.
 Over the next few decades his reputation and eminence grew.
 In 1712 he was nominated "Sachsen-Weimarischen Rath Historiographus" In 1730 he received the title "Hof-Rath des Hoch-Fürstlichen Sammt-Hauses Sachsen", also adding a professorship in Civil and Contract Law.
 On three occasions, in 1712 1720 and 1732, he enjoyed the office of University Rector, occupying the office on each occasion for the summer semester.

 Burkhard Gotthelf Struve died unexpectedly on 25 May 1738.
 In Zedler's Great Universal Lexicon in 1744 he was eulogised as one of the greatest polymaths of his time.